madhavagarwal3012/madhavagarwal3012/README.md

 ## ♟️ Chess Game ♟️
 This is an open chess tournament where ANYONE can play.
 That's the fun part.
-It's your turn to play!
-Move a <!-- BEGIN TURN -->black<!-- END TURN --> piece.

 ### 🗺️ Guide to Chess Piece Movement